pankaj784/Dictionary/README.md

 • Printing the words in an alphabetical manner.

 • Prefix searching i.e. all words with the entered prefix will be displayed.

-• Nearest neighbor search i.e. shows suggested words if the word you are looking for is not found.